MattGough/exceedra.engineering/_guidelines/03-git-setup.md

 <!--
 ### Git whistles

-This uses ruby, so you will need ot install this as per the ruby Setup [install](https://github.com/mezis/git-whistles)
+This uses ruby, so you will need to install this as per the ruby Setup [install](https://github.com/mezis/git-whistles)

 Navigate to the project Git and run: